What every best Prepaid Cell Phone Plans has:

-Cricket offers three smartphone rate plans.
-All feature "unlimited data," but you have to read the fine print: Each plan offers differing allotments of high speed data.
-Once you exceed the allotment the speeds drop to the equivalent of 2G speeds, according to Cricket's web site.
-Alternatively, you can buy additional high-speed data (Est. 1 GB for $10), with the purchased data expiring at the end of the current billing cycle.
-One caveat is that high-speed data is limited to 8 Mbps.
+Cricket offers five smartphone rate plans.
+Four feature LTE data allotments ranging from 1 GB to 10 GB.
+Once those are exceeded, you can pay $10 for 1 GB of extra LTE data or see your data speeds drop to 2G levels for the remainder of the billing cycle.
+The fifth plan features unlimited data.
+One major caveat -- and a sticking point with some reviewers -- is that high-speed data is limited to 8 Mbps.
 That's still fast enough for just about any online activity, including watching streaming videos without excessive buffering, but far below what the AT&T network delivers in its best service areas.

 For basic phone users, Cricket's Talk and Text plan provides unlimited talk and text in the U.S and costs $25 per month.
-The cheapest plan with data costs $30 per month and includes 2.5 GB of high speed access and unlimited talk, text and messaging in the U.S. Step up smartphone plans cost $50 per month for 5 GB of data, or $60 per month for 10 GB.
-The step up plans also include unlimited talk and text to Mexico and Canada, roaming while in those countries, and unlimited international texting.
-You can use your phone as a mobile hotspot on the step up plans as well, but that's a $10 per month surcharge.
-You can cut $5 per month from your individual smartphone plan by signing up for auto pay, which will automatically pay your bill each month using a designated credit card.
+The cheapest plan with data costs $30 per month and includes 1 GB of high speed access and unlimited talk, text and messaging in the U.S. Step up smartphone plans cost $40 per month for 2.5 GB of data, $50 per month for 8GB, or $60 per month for 10 GB.
+Plans priced at $50 or higher also include unlimited talk and text to Mexico and Canada, roaming while in those countries, and unlimited international texting.
+You can use your phone as a mobile hotspot on the step up plans as well, but, as noted earlier, that's a $10 per month surcharge.
+For all but the talk and text plan and the cheapest smartphone plan, you can cut $5 per month from your cost by signing up for auto pay, which will automatically pay your bill each month using a designated credit card.

-Families will find Cricket's Group Save discount a compelling plus among prepaid cell phone plans.
+Families may be interested in Cricket's Group Save program.
 Each line, up to five in total, is eligible for an increasing discount, starting at $10 for the second line, up to $40 off per month for the fifth line.

 As with all prepaid providers, there are no contracts or subsidized phones.
-Cricket has an okay but not overwhelming roster of phones it will sell you including the Samsung Galaxy S6 (Est. $600 and up), but not the latest iPhone models.
-However, Cricket welcomes compatible unlocked phones, including the iPhone 6 (Est. $650 and up), that you have purchased elsewhere.
+Cricket has an okay but not overwhelming roster of phones it will sell you, including the latest iPhone and Galaxy models.
+Cricket also welcomes compatible unlocked phones that you have purchased elsewhere.

 MetroPCS (Est. $30 per month and up) is owned by T-Mobile and uses that carrier's network.
 Testing by firms such as RootMetrics reveals that T-Mobile service can often be excellent, especially in metropolitan areas and along major highways, but can thin out or disappear completely in more rural locations.
 T-Mobile does prioritize its own subscribers over that of MetroPCS, which can result in slower speeds during times of peak demand, but adds that users can expect typical download speeds of 6 to 20 Mbps -- fast enough for most online tasks including satisfactory streaming.

-If you primarily use your phone in areas where the T-Mobile network is strong, MetroPCS is well liked and a good value.
-Tom's Guide names it the best prepaid plan for individuals, and it rates reasonably well in most surveys that measure user perceptions of customer service and performance, including a fourth place finish (and above industry average scores) in PCMag.com's Readers' Choice poll.
+If you primarily use your phone in areas where the T-Mobile network is strong, MetroPCS is well liked and a good value -- especially for those who consume buckets full of data.
+Tom's Guide names it as a top alternative for all users, but says that for "Data-hungry cell phone users who want the fastest network," its unlimited plan is the best choice.
+It scores around the industry average in most surveys that measure user perceptions of customer service and performance, including a fifth place finish (right behind Cricket) in ConsumerReports.org's current survey.

 Most prepaid plans use one of the major national networks for service.
-Straight Talk (Est. $30 per month and up), owned by the same company that owns TracFone, Net10 and several other prepaid carrier brands, instead offers service on any of the four national networks (AT&T, Verizon, T-Mobile or Sprint) depending on your device.
-While Straight Talk has a limited roster of phones it will sell you (though it includes the iPhone 6), most users are best served bringing their own phone É most unlocked and compatible phones for all four major networks can be activated on Straight Talk.
+Straight Talk (Est. $30 per month and up), owned by the same company that owns TracFone and several other prepaid carrier brands, instead offers service on any one of the four national networks (AT&T, Verizon, T-Mobile or Sprint) depending on your device.
+While Straight Talk has a limited roster of phones it will sell you (though it includes the Samsung Galaxy S7), most users are best served bringing their own phone … most unlocked and compatible phones for all four major networks can be activated on Straight Talk.
 You can also lease or finance phones through a third party, SmartPay, for use on Straight Talk.

 Available on line and at Walmart stores, Straight Talk gets mixed feedback in user surveys.
-It's the third highest-rated service, and second highest-rated prepaid service, in PCMag.com's Readers' Choice awards, and is the third (out of nine) highest-rated prepaid provider in another large national survey.
-Factors such as value, coverage and network performance bolster Straight Talk's overall ratings in those.
-Customer service is another matter, however.
-Despite a good overall rating in that second survey, Straight Talk earns below average to poor ratings for factors such as the quality of support and the knowledge and courtesy of its staff.
+It's the fifth highest-rated service, and fourth highest-rated prepaid service, in PCMag.com's Readers' Choice awards, sitting right at the average for all wireless providers surveyed.
+At ConsumerReports.org, it's the sixth (out of 14) highest-rated prepaid provider.
+It rates decently in most categories, and a bit better than that when it comes to value.
+Customer service is another matter, however, ranking at the bottom for that metric.
 That's buttressed by users responding to J.D.
 Power and Associates' surveys that rate it second to last in customer care and dead last in the buying experience among prepaid providers.

 The carrier doesn't go out of its way to advertise its $30 data-centric plan, but you can find it if you dig down on the T-Mobile web site.
 It's also available through Walmart.
 The plan is only available on new lines of service (lines previously activated on T-Mobile are not eligible) and it's only available for lines activated via T-Mobile's web site or at Walmart, not for lines activated at T-Mobile stores or other retailers.

 That's a lot of hoops to jump through, but the end result is a plan that fits the needs of many users according to feedback in user forums and elsewhere.
 You get unlimited data, with the first 5 GB at LTE speeds; unlimited texting; and 100 minutes of talk, with additional minutes billed at 10 cents each (provided there are sufficient funds in your account).
 Service is on T-Mobile's network, and is just as fast as other T-Mobile plans.
 T-Mobile service isn't as extensive as other national carriers, but can be lightning fast in areas that are well covered -- mostly metropolitan areas and along major roads.
-Prepaid phone choices from T-Mobile aren't extensive, but the iPhone 6 is offered, and T-Mobile makes it easy to bring and compatible, unlocked phone purchased elsewhere.
+Prepaid phone choices from T-Mobile aren't extensive -- the Samsung Galaxy S7 and S7 are offered, but only the iPhone SE -- but T-Mobile makes it very easy to use any compatible, unlocked phone purchased elsewhere.